 Tip #4: Hold Compassion in Your Heart

-Pursing your mission, creating that self-confidence you need, and sticking to your priorities are all helpful community college tips to be a successful transfer student.
+Pursuing your mission, creating that self-confidence you need, and sticking to your priorities are all helpful community college tips to be a successful transfer student.
+See how here.

-However, that does not mean you should stop caring for others and taking care of your responsibilities as a family member, friend or member of your community.
+However, that does not mean you should stop caring for others and neglect your responsibilities as a family member, friend or member of your community.

-Also, being compassionate towards your classmates and fellow students to help you build relationships that will accompany you throughout your college and post-college degree careers.
-So, if one of you’re fellow classmates misses a class, don’t hesitate to upload the notes to ShareFile and send them the link.
-They’ll remember that you helped them out (and if they don’t, well they won’t be going very far).
+Also, be compassionate towards your classmates and fellow students to help you build relationships that will accompany you throughout your college and post-college degree careers.
+So, if one of your fellow classmates misses a class, don't hesitate to upload the notes to ShareFile and send them the link.
+They'll remember that you helped them out (and if they don't, well they won't be going very far).

 Some great ways of being a compassionate student is simply helping somebody understand a new academic topic in the library or spending extra time in a study group session when you already know the material, or perhaps, just telling a stranger where the registrar office is so they can apply for community college.

 The other community college transfers that you help will remember that you helped them and that you were there for them when they needed you so if there ever is a time where you need help or just need a friend for support, they'll be there too.